andrew/ultimate-awesome/README.md

 - [awesome-latin](https://github.com/thekarel/awesome-latin) - A curated list of some *egregius* latin language resources.
 - [awesome-vfx](https://github.com/tokejepsen/awesome-vfx) - A curated list of awesome CG tools.
 - [awesome-api-tools](https://github.com/Treblle/awesome-api-tools) - A curated list of awesome tools, bookmarks, tutorials, and other cool resources for the API ecosystem.
 The list is divided into categories, making it easy to find the resources you need.
+- [awesome-tts-colab](https://github.com/troyanovsky/awesome-tts-colab) - Collection of awesome TTS and voice cloning models to run with Google Colab.
 - [awesome-inscriptions](https://github.com/TrustlessLabs/awesome-inscriptions) - A curated list of awesome things related to inscriptions in web3.
 - [awesome-vue3](https://github.com/Tyh2001/awesome-vue3) - 🎉 与 vue3 相关的精彩事物策划清单。（🎉 A curated list of awesome things related to vue3.）.
 - [awesome-machine-learning-python](https://github.com/ugwaj/awesome-machine-learning-python) - Machine and Deep Learning in Python.